repoman/rpiips/readme.md

 # RPIIPS (Raspberry Pi IPs)

-Make your Raspberry Pi email its local and external IPs to you when it starts.
+Make your Raspberry Pi email its local and external IPs to you on reboot.

 ### Setting it up
 Put the rpiips folder in /home/pi